ferama/rospo/README.md

 ```

 Look at the [config_template.yaml](https://github.com/ferama/rospo/blob/main/configs/config_template.yaml) for all the available options.

-A config file is required for example to setup pipes.
-Pipes let's you do things like:

-1. opening a socket on locahost on port 1234
-2. copy all packets from and to local port 1234 to remote reachable host:whathever_port

-This is handy in some situations when you want to use a host as bridge for a service (its almost like a **socat** bidirectional pipe but without the need for another tool)

 ## Rospo UI
 Rospo supports a cool ui too.
 The ui will let you handle tunnels and pipes configuration at runtime through the web interface.